 I buy my matcha from the online tea shops listed below.
 These retailers only sell quality matcha green tea.

-Look for a matcha that's not bitter and has a clean taste.
+Look for matcha that's not bitter and has a clean taste.
 It may seem a bit pricey, but you always want to buy quality matcha.
 Some shops only sell matcha green tea.
 When that is their sole focus, it tells me they must really know their matcha.

-MatchaSource: Matcha tea comes in different grades.
+- MatchaSource: Matcha tea comes in different grades.
 Alissa White is the Founder of Matcha Source, an online retailer of premium matcha tea and specialty utensils for preparing and enjoying matcha.
 This shop focuses strictly on matcha, from ceremony grade to kitchen grade and everything in-between.
 MatchSource teas are hand-picked by the Yahagi River in Japan.

-Material Matcha Uji: Material Matcha Uji is another shop specializing strictly in matcha.
+- Material Matcha Uji: Material Matcha Uji is another shop specializing strictly in matcha.
 They craft some of the highest quality matcha green tea in the world.
 Their aim is for purity.
 If you love matcha, this is one of the best shops to buy matcha tea online.
 Material Matcha works directly with small local farmers, favoring quality over quantity.
-Their tea is one-of-a-kind, and extremely rare.
+Their tea is one-of-a-kind and extremely rare.
 Less than 100kg is produced every year, bringing a grade of loose green tea that has previously never been brought outside of Japan.

-Adagio Teas: Specializes in an expansive variety of loose leaf teas including matcha.
+- Adagio Teas:Â Specializes in an expansive variety of loose leaf teas, including matcha.
 They source directly from the artisan grower.
 The teas I have tried are always fresh and have a superb flavor.
 I've enjoyed their Uji matcha from Uji, Kyoto.
 It is a ceremonial-grade Spring-harvest Matcha.
 Adagio depends heavily on reviews, and this tea has some very high review scores.

-The Tea Spot: Handcrafted teas and innovative Steepware.
+- The Tea Spot: Handcrafted teas and innovative Steepware.
 They specialize in gourmet loose tea with handcrafted, signature blends, and single-estate full leaf teas.
 You will find a large variety of health-focused blends.
 The company was founded in 2004 by Maria Uspenski, a cancer survivor drawn to the health benefits of whole leaf tea during her recovery.
 Her message is simple and powerful: tea in its freshest form renders premium flavor and unmatched health benefits.

 Instant breakfast win!
 Thank you.
 So easy.